jshlng/TDI-Capstone/README.md

 ### Machine Learning Model

 The price prediction tool is built using three linear regression models, one for each city.
 The training data for Boston and San Francisco had approximately 5000 listings each, while the training data for New York City had ~45000.
+After data cleaning, the SF data set has 3692 listings, the Boston data set has 5182 listings, and the NYC data set has 31736 listings.

 Two sets of features were used to train the models.
 The first set is only 8 basic features, while the second set adds 21 of the most commmon amenities listed on airbnbs on top of the basic features from the first set.